philippeback/amber-kickstart/README.md

 ## What do we have in here?

+- A ready made template project to start with right out of the box.
-- Instructions how to install Amber for a client side solution.
+- Instructions how to install Amber with it for a client side solution.
   (Point 2 of http://docs.amber-lang.net/overview/installing.html)
-- A ready made template to start with right out of the box.

 ## Installation of Client side amber

-Copy the *sampleProject* folder your to your working folder.
+Download this github project and copy the compressed file to your working folder.
+Unpack it.

-    cd *sampleProject*
+    cd amber-kickstart

-Install Amber in the folder *sampleProject*
+Install Amber in the folder *amber-kickstart*

-    bower install
+    bower install amber --save

 Wait until things are done.
 You will end up having a folder *bower_components* in your *sampleProject* folder.